ogdendavis/saratogaspringsdoodles/src/cms/general/policies.md

 ## Deposits

 Deposits are $500, which is applied to the final purchase price of your puppy.
 Deposits are non-refundable, but may be transferred to another litter.
+Deposits can be made by Zelle, Venmo, Good Dog.

 ## Health Guarantee